Tcarters/cdk-infra-lambda/README.md

 ## Bootstrap our AWS Account:
-- We need initialize our environment with our AWS Account before building our application.
+- We need to initialize our environment with our AWS Account before building our application.
 ```bash
     # Configure our AWS Account locally using aws credentials
     aws configure